 You Live Far Away from Family

 It can be expensive to travel home, and the costs go up if you need to travel at the last minute for an emergency.
-It helps to have a good emergency fund saved up to cover the cost of last minute tickets to home or other family members in the event of an medical emergency or a funeral.
+It helps to have a good emergency fund saved up to cover the cost of last-minute tickets to home or other family members in the event of a medical emergency or a funeral.

 - Price the cost of an airline ticket and other expenses, and start saving up for that.

 - Remember that last-minute bookings are often more expensive.